-The colors are optional, and the keywords are: normal, selected, marked, markselect, errors, reverse menu, menusel, menuhot, menuhotsel, gauge and the dialog colors are: dnormal, dfocus, dhotcolor, dhotfocus.
-Help colors are: helpnormal, helpitalic, helpbold, helplink, helpslink.
+The colors are optional, and the keywords are: normal, selected, marked, markselect, errors, reverse menu, menusel, menuhot, menuhotsel, gauge; the dialog colors are: dnormal, dfocus, dhotnormal, dhotfocus; Help colors are: helpnormal, helpitalic, helpbold, helplink, helpslink; Viewer color is: viewunderline.

-The dialog boxes use the following colors: dnormal is used for the normal text, dfocus is the color used for the currently selected component, dhotcolor is the color used to differentiate the hotkey color in normal components, whereas the dhotfocus color is used for the highlighted color in the currently selected component.
+The dialog boxes use the following colors: dnormal is used for the normal text, dfocus is the color used for the currently selected component, dhotnormal is the color used to differentiate the hotkey color in normal components, whereas the dhotfocus color is used for the highlighted color in the currently selected component.